LimeChain/Fruzhin/README.md

    `brew install jq` MacOS

-2. Head to the main directory of Fruzhin and run `chmod +x script.sh`
+2. Head to the main directory of Fruzhin execute the script `./local_dev.sh`.
-3. Execute the script `./local_dev.sh`

 #### Manual setup
 1. Fetch the chain spec